 - Pick a plan to suit you – You can unlock as little as £10,000 tax-free, with more in reserve for when you need it.
 Choose from variable or fixed lifetime mortgage rates depending on the lifetime mortgage provider

 - Keep your home – You still own your home.
-You’re just borrowing against it.
-You may even be able to move, as long as the new house meets the conditions laid out by your provider – your lifetime mortgage will move with you
+With this equity release mortgage, you’re just borrowing against it.
+You may even be able to move, as long as the new house meets the conditions laid out by your provider – your equity release mortgage will move with you

 - Get a tax-free lump sum – The cash you unlock is yours to spend any way you like (once you have repaid any outstanding mortgage or secured debt).
-Releasing equity may affect your entitlement to state benefits, but we’ll put you in touch with friendly lifetime mortgage advice to explain exactly what this means for you
+An equity release mortgage may affect your entitlement to state benefits, but we’ll put you in touch with friendly lifetime mortgage advice to explain exactly what this means for you

 - Just think of the possibilities!
 How could a tax-free cash sum help transform your retirement?

 If a lifetime mortgage is suitable for you, it could make a big difference to you and your family.
 But before you make any final decisions and take out an equity release mortgage, you should consider possible other ways to raise funds for later life.
 For example:

 - If you’re happy to downsize, you could sell your home and move to a smaller, cheaper property and access the value in your home.
 Don’t forget, there will be stamp duty and other costs to pay